sivy/monkinetic-2020-content/posts/2001-07-17-hand-in-my-pocket.md

-Slug: hand-in-my-pocket
+date: 2001-07-17
-Date: 2001-07-17
+slug: hand-in-my-pocket
-Title: Hand in my pocket
+title: Hand in my pocket
-layout: post
+---

-But <a href="http://www.searls.com/2001_07_hailstorm.html">whose is it</a>?
+But [whose is it](http://www.searls.com/2001_07_hailstorm.html)?
 Doc Searls with more of his usual piercing analysis.